fistlabs/fist/docs/index.md

 _Read [power of units](/docs/guides/power-of-units.md) guide_

-Now, we ready to write the controller for our page
+Now, we ready to write the controller for our page.
+It it just the unit related to route, which will be called if route will be matched.

 _[fist_plugins/units/controllers/doc_page.js](/examples/njsdoc/fist_plugins/units/controllers/doc_page.js)_